fuyans/fsetoolsGUI-doc/source/pra/prapy-proc/index.rst

 .. py:data:: timber_solver_tol
     :type: float

     [:math:`s`] Tolerance of the solver.
-Convergence is sought if change in time equivalence is less than :py:data:`timber_solver_tol`.
+Convergence is sought if the change in time equivalence is less than :py:data:`timber_solver_tol`.